Shock collar: Tortora Study (1983)

+The 2017 Ziv meta-study did not include this study because it did not measure the physical or mental health of the dogs that were shocked.

 Criticism

+Even in countries where shock collars are legal, their use is controversial.

+Fear Free-certified trainers also prohibit the use of shock collars.
+The Canadian Association of Professional Dog Trainers, PACT and the BC SPCA's AnimalKind Accreditation prohibit members from using shock collars.

+The AVSAB (American Veterinary Society of Animal Behavior) has strengthened their position statement on all aversive methods, including shock collars, which now states "The application of aversive methods – which, by definition, rely on application of force, pain, or emotional or physical discomfort – should not be used in canine training or for the treatment of behavioral disorders."

-PETA (People for the Ethical Treatment of Animals) opposes the use of shock collars, stating "Dogs wearing shock collars can suffer from physical pain and injury (ranging from burns to cardiac fibrillation) and psychological stress, including severe anxiety and displaced aggression.
+PETA (People for the Ethical Treatment of Animals) opposes the use of shock collars, stating "Shock collars can cause dogs physical pain and injury (ranging from burns to cardiac fibrillation) and psychological stress, including severe anxiety and displaced aggression.
 Individual animals vary in their temperaments and pain thresholds; a shock that seems mild to one dog may be severe to another.
 The anxiety and confusion caused by repeated shocks can lead to changes in the heart and respiration rate or gastrointestinal disorders.
 Electronic collars can also malfunction, either administering nonstop shocks or delivering no shocks at all".

-CABTSG (The Companion Animal Behaviour Therapy Study Group), an affiliate group of the BSAVA (British Small Animal Veterinary Association), produced a policy statement on the use of shock collars, stating "Their effectiveness depends upon the pain and fear experienced by the animal, but to use them correctly requires detailed understanding of behaviour and its motivation, as well as very precise timing.
-Few operators are able to achieve any reliable success with these devices and the consequences of failure can be a worsening of the problem behaviour.
-The indiscriminate use of shock collars therefore poses a threat to the safety of the general public, as well as to the welfare of the animal.
-We believe that sufficient alternative methods of treatment exist that such electronic training devices are redundant.
-Therefore, as an association affiliated to BSAVA, it is our duty to recommend that shock collars and all other related training and control aids should be banned from sale or use.
-CABTSG has been renamed the British Veterinary Behaviour Association.

-The BSAVA produced a position statement on the risks associated with collars "The British Small Animal Veterinary Association (BSAVA) recommends against the use of electronic shock collars and other aversive methods for the training and containment of animals.
-Shocks and other aversive stimuli received during training may not only be acutely stressful, painful, and frightening for the animals, but may also produce long-term adverse effects on behavioural and emotional responses.".

 On the advice of the RSPCA (Royal Society for the Prevention of Cruelty to Animals) and other welfare groups, the ACPO (Association of Chief Police Officers) banned the use of shock collars for police dog training by all UK police forces.
 The current ACPO Police Dogs Manual of Guidance states "Equipment that is not approved for use in the training of police dogs includes remote training collars designed to give an electric shock and Pinch Collars".

-The RSPCA commissioned a review of the effects of shock collars from the Department of Veterinary Medicine at Bristol University, which is available online.
-It states "Given the lack of scientific evidence for the efficacy of behavioural modification using shock collars, particularly in the long term, in addition to the potential for mistakes or deliberate abuse and the difficulty in correcting such errors, the widespread use of these devices must be carefully considered."